 - Rest and Elevation: Giving your feet regular breaks and elevating them can reduce swelling and alleviate discomfort.
 Elevating your feet above heart level for short periods can promote blood circulation.

-- Weight Management: Maintaining a healthy weight can reduce the pressure on your feet and alleviate bunion pain.
-Excess weight can exacerbate joint misalignment and discomfort.
+- Weight Management: Maintaining a healthy weight can relieve pressure on your feet and alleviate bunion pain.
+Excess weight can exacerbate big toe joint misalignment and discomfort.

 - Foot Exercises: Gentle exercises that promote flexibility and strengthen foot muscles can help improve overall foot mechanics.
 Consult a healthcare professional for guidance on suitable exercises.